-Couture Graphique is the first exhibition to explore the relationship between fashion and graphic design.
+Couture Graphique, organised by the MOTI – Museum of the Image in Breda (NL), is the first exhibition to explore the relationship between fashion and graphic design.
 It underlines an interesting phenomenon that until now has attracted relatively little interest: the use of fashion clothing and accessories as a means of communication in their own right.

-Designers, artists and fashion brands: About Creative/Alan Aboud, Bape, Berber Soepboer, Paul Boudens, Burberry, Chanel, COMME des GARÇONS, Marijke de Bie, Freudenthal/Verhagen, Hendrik-Jan Griefink et Coralie Vogelaar, HEAD – Haute école d’art et de design, Genève, Institut Mode-Design – Haute école d’art et de design Bâle, Kaws, Jacob Kok, Bas Kosters, Maison Martin Margiela, Issey Miyake, Iris Nijenhuis, Marius op ‘t Eynde, Piet Paris, Parra, Antoine Peters, Raf Simons, Paul Smith, Simon Thorogood, Walter van Beirendonck, A.F.
+Designers, artists and fashion houses: About Creative/Alan Aboud, Bape, Berber Soepboer, Paul Boudens, Burberry, Chanel, COMME des GARÇONS, Marijke de Bie, Freudenthal/Verhagen, Hendrik-Jan Griefink et Coralie Vogelaar, HEAD – Haute école d’art et de design, Genève, Institut Mode-Design – Haute école d’art et de design Bâle, Kaws, Jacob Kok, Bas Kosters, Maison Martin Margiela, Issey Miyake, Iris Nijenhuis, Marius op ‘t Eynde, Piet Paris, Parra, Antoine Peters, Raf Simons, Paul Smith, Simon Thorogood, Walter van Beirendonck, A.F.
 Vandevorst, Pauline van Dongen, Dries Van Noten, Henrik Vibskov, Viktor and Rolf, Louis Vuitton, Vivienne Westwood, Bernhard Willhelm